• Skip to main content

 And it’s really versatile too, you can make it just a little spicy or you can go overboard with the spiciness, as long as you can handle it!

-Vegetables: Tomatoes, habanero peppers, bell pepper.
-This is all you need to give the sauce its rich red color and spiciness!
+• Vegetables: Tomatoes, habanero peppers, and red bell peppers are all you need to give the sauce its rich red color and spiciness!

 ingredients used in making African pepper sauce